Benjamin Butler: Recall

 Although Butler's governance of New Orleans was popular in the North, where it was seen as a successful stand against recalcitrant secessionists, some of his actions, notably those against the foreign consuls, concerned Lincoln, who authorized his recall in December 1862.
 Butler was replaced by Nathaniel P. Banks.
 The necessity of taking sometimes radical actions and the support he received in Radical Republican circles drove Butler to change political allegiance, and he joined the Republican Party.
 He also sought revenge against the more moderate Secretary of State Seward, whom he believed to be responsible for his eventual recall.

 Butler continues to be a disliked and controversial figure in New Orleans and the rest of the South.

 Louisiana Native Guard

-On September 27, 1862, Butler formed the first African-American regiment in the US Army, the 1st Louisiana Native Guard, and commissioned 30 officers to command it at the company level.
+Upon arriving in New Orleans, Butler had resisted enlisting the all black Native Guard units into Union service, but after exhausting the supply of white Unionists to join the regiments he was raising he changed his mind.
+On September 27, 1862, Butler formed the first of two African-American regiments in the US Army, the 1st Louisiana Native Guard, and commissioned 30 officers to command it at the company level.
 This was highly unusual, as most USCT regiments were commanded by white officers only.
 "Better soldiers never shouldered a musket," Butler wrote, "I observed a very remarkable trait about them.
 They learned to handle arms and to march more easily than intelligent white men.
 My drillmaster could teach a regiment of Negroes that much of the art of war sooner than he could have taught the same number of students from Harvard or Yale."
 The regiment would serve Butler effectively during the Siege of Port Hudson.
 Butler organized three regiments totaling 3,122 soldiers and officers.
+In October, the 2nd Louisiana Native Guard would follow with two more in the months to come.